-CPS is expected to result in the participant developing and sustaining a range of valued social roles and relationships; building natural supports; increasing independence; increasing potential for employment; and experiencing meaningful community participation and inclusion.
+CPS is expected to result in the participant developing & sustaining a range of valued social roles & relationships; building natural supports; increasing independence; increasing potential for employment; & experiencing meaningful community participation & inclusion.
 Activities include supports for:

-• Developing skills and competencies necessary to pursue competitive integrated employment;

-• Participating in community activities, organizations, groups, or clubs to develop social networks;

-• Identifying and participating in activities that provide purpose and responsibility;

-• Fine and gross motor development and mobility;

-• Participating in community opportunities related to the development of hobbies or leisure/cultural interests or to promote personal health and wellness such as yoga class or hiking groups;

-• Participating in volunteer opportunities or community adult learning opportunities;

-• Opportunities focused on training and education for self-determination and self-advocacy;

-• Learning to navigate the local community, including learning to use public/private transportation and other transportation options available in the local area;

-• Developing and/or maintaining social networks & reciprocal relationships with members of the broader community (neighbors, coworkers, and other community members who do not have disabilities and who are not paid or unpaid caregivers) through natural opportunities and invitations that may occur;

-• Assisting participants, caregivers, and providers with identifying and utilizing supports not funded through the waiver that are available from community service organizations, such as churches, schools, colleges/universities and other post-secondary institutions, libraries, neighborhood associations, clubs, recreational entities, businesses and community organizations focused on exchange of services (e.g time banks); and

-• Assisting participants and caregivers with providing mutual support to one another (through service/support exchange) and contributing to others in the community.
+- •Developing skills & competencies necessary to pursue competitive integrated employment; - •Assisting participants with contacting agencies & obtaining documents needed to access employment supports & services that educate participants on the impact of employment on current benefits; - •Participating in community activities, organizations, groups, or clubs to develop social networks; - •Identifying & participating in activities that provide purpose & responsibility; - •Fine & gross motor development & mobility; - •Participating in community opportunities related to the development of hobbies or leisure/cultural interests or to promote personal health & wellness; - •Participating in volunteer opportunities or community adult learning opportunities; - •Opportunities focused on training & education for self-determination & self-advocacy; - •Learning to navigate their community, including learning the options & use of public/private transportation in the local area; - •Developing &/or maintaining social networks & reciprocal relationships with members of the broader community (neighbors, coworkers, & other community members who do not have disabilities & who are not paid or unpaid caregivers) through natural opportunities & invitations that may occur; - •Assisting participants, caregivers, & providers with identifying & utilizing supports not funded through the waiver that are available from community service organizations, such as churches, schools, colleges/universities & other post-secondary institutions, libraries, neighborhood associations, clubs, recreational entities, businesses & community organizations focused on exchange of services (e.g time banks);& - •Assisting participants & caregivers with providing mutual support to one another (through service/support exchange) & contributing to others in the community.